Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 ## Automatic de-duplication

-Going across alternate channels like HTTP means that you lose the MSMQ safety guarantee of exactly one message.
+Going across alternate channels like HTTP means that the MSMQ safety guarantees of exactly one message are lost.
 This means that communication errors resulting in retries can lead to receiving messages more than once.
-To avoid burdening you with de-duplication, the NServiceBus gateway supports this out of the box.
+To avoid being burdened with de-duplication, the NServiceBus gateway supports this out of the box.
 Message IDs are stored in the configured [Persistence](/nservicebus/persistence/) so potential duplicates can be detected.

 ### Versions 5 and above

-The gateway will use the storage type you configure.
+The gateway will use the storage type configured.
 At this stage [InMemory](/nservicebus/persistence/in-memory.md), [NHibernate](/nservicebus/nhibernate/) and [RavenDB](/nservicebus/ravendb/) is supported.

 ### Version 4